 Cicular Queue

 Suppose we have a linear queue.
-Now if we want to insert in the queue, then it is not possible because the queue is completely full.
+Now if we want to insert in the queue then it is not possible because the queue is completely full.
 Now delete the two successors from the queue, but the overflow condition still exists because REAR = MAX - 1.
 This is the major drawback of a linear queue.
-This can be fixed if we shift the elements to the left, but this can be a time-consuming process.
+This can be fixed if we shift the elements to the left, but this can be a time consuming process.

-As you can also see through this image.
+As, you can also see through this image.
 The queue is full and we can insert any element.

 Data Structure Queue

 Here, we have deleted four elements from the queue.
-But we cannot insert any element because the REAR is still at the last position.
-This is the major problem in the queue.
+But we cannot insert any element because the REAR is still at last position.
+This is the major problem in queue.
 It has empty positions, but we cannot use them.

 Data Structure Queue